 The Wealthy House

-The Wealthy House (#3 on the site plan) was restored a gives us a glimpse into the past.
+The Wealthy House (#3 on the map) was restored, giving us a glimpse into the past.

 A splendid house built on approximately 1000 m².
 The building has two stories, with rooms surrounding a rectangular courtyard.
 It includes a guard room, reception hall, chancery, servants’ rooms, residential wing, and more.